 You can try the following 8-step home treatment plan for runner’s knee for 3 weeks.
 If you are not better, see a knee specialist.
 In addition, if you have suffered an acute injury to your knee, then see an orthopedic surgeon right away.
 If you are in Seattle, we can refer you to some of Seattle’s best orthopedists.
+The products below are the ones we recommend to our patients and they are also affiliate links so we may receive a small commission at no additional cost to you if your order from the link.

 8-Step Plan for Self-Treatment of Runner’s Knee Pain: